May 05, 2023

 Before subscribing, consider the host server’s hardware to ensure its reliability.
 Look for a hosting service with solid-state drives (SSDs), high-capacity random access memory (RAM), and high bandwidth connection.

 You should also pick a hosting service that matches your needs.
-For a high-traffic website, avoid shared hosting and opt for cloud hosting or VPS instead.
+For a high-traffic website, avoid shared hosting and opt for cloud web server or VPS instead.
 A shared hosting plan splits the server’s resources for multiple users, slowing down your site during request spikes.

 Your website is stored on a server in a specific location.
 To display the website, the host server will send the resources to browsers around the globe via physical undersea internet cables.